-Depakote ER is an oral extended-release tablet made up of a fatty acid derivative anticonvulsants drug called divalproex sodium.
+Depakote ER is an oral extended-release tablet made up of a fatty acid derivative anticonvulsant drug called divalproex sodium.
 This tablet comes in many colors and is usually oval in shape.
-Depakote ER can be purchased in either as generic alternative (sold as divalproex sodium) or the brand choice Depakote ER in 250mg and 500mg.
+Depakote ER can be purchased either as a generic alternative (sold as divalproex sodium) or the brand choice Depakote ER in 250mg and 500mg.

-To use Depakote ER properly, follow directions given to you by your doctor.
+To use Depakote ER properly, follow the directions given to you by your doctor.

 Swallow the tablet whole (once daily); do not crush, chew or break it.

 Do not stop taking this medication without consulting your doctor first; this could cause a life-threatening seizure.

 Store at room temperature, away from heat and children.

 Depakote ER can cause liver failure, especially in children under the age of 2 and in people who suffer from liver problems as a result of a genetic disorder; this could be fatal.

 If you have liver disease, a urea cycle disorder, low platelet counts, or a genetic disorder such as Alpers' disease or Alpers-Huttenlocher syndrome, your doctor will likely tell you that Depakote ER is not suitable for you.
 You may need to reconsider taking Depakote ER.